FredHutch/diy-cromwell-server/README.md

 If you use the R package, when you use the `cromwellCreate` function it will return the necessary information for using the API via a browser AND will automatically set your `CROMWELLURL` environment variable to the correct location for the remaining job submission and management functions in the R package.
 Then you can skip step 6 and do not have to ever connect to `rhino` unless you want to.

 6. For using the API (via a browser, some other method of submission): On `rhino` type: `squeue -u username` to find the list of jobs you have running.
 Note the node name (such as `gizmoj30`) that your server job was assigned to.
-When you go your browser, you can go to `http://gizmoj30:2020` (or whatever the webservice port you chose in your config file was) to use the Swagger UI to submit workflows.
+When you go your browser, you can go to `http://gizmoj30:2020` ("2020" or whatever the webservice port you chose) to use the Swagger UI to submit workflows.

 > Note:  To test your server, you can send the `hello-gizmo` workflow that is in this repo, in the folder `helloHostname`.